juli-99/HKA-Modell_basierte_Software/README.md

 ## How it used to be done

-Before Go 1.18, developers eighter implementet the same functionality for multiple datatypes or used `interface{}` for generic behavior.
+Before Go 1.18, developers either implemented the same functionality for multiple data types or used `interface{}` for generic behavior.

 ### Type specific

-The simplest way to create a stack that can use differnt types is to implement it for each type.
+The simplest way to create a stack that can use different types is to implement it for each type.

 ```go
 // int stack structure